magepages/mpdocs/docs/sage-pay/index.md

 ![Imgur](https://i.imgur.com/TRSMZd0.png)

-- **Note**: For Gift Aid, in some countries like UK, customers can get back some of the tax fee when making payments by donating through Gift Aid, a tax rebate incentive created to benefit organizations and **Charity and Community Amateur Sports Club (CASC)**.
+- **Note**: For Gift Aid, in some countries like the UK, customers can get back some of the tax fee when making payments by donating through Gift Aid, a tax rebate incentive created to benefit organizations and **Charity and Community Amateur Sports Club (CASC)**.
 Gift Aid Details will be sent to Customer and Store Admin.
 They can check the information of their Gift Aid at Sage Pay page when access to `Transaction > Transaction Report > Daily`, click to the related order and choose **Additional Details** to view more.

 ![Imgur](https://i.imgur.com/64lvv0K.png)